 Having a child who is starting school is a big transition for every family.
-But imagine if that child had an Autism Spectrum Disorder (ASD) – what a very big challenge that can be!
+But imagine if that child has an Autism Spectrum Disorder (Autism) diagnosis- what a very big challenge that can be!
 What school will the parents choose?

 Broadly speaking there are two choices:

-- a mainstream school where the child will be amongst a large number of typically developing children and perhaps a small number of children with a variety of disabilities;
+- a mainstream school where the child will be amongst a large number of non-autistic children and perhaps a small number of children with a variety of disabilities

-- a “special school” which can be one set up specifically for children with an ASD, or one set up for children with developmental delays or learning difficulties, including some with an ASD.
+- a “special school” which can be one set up specifically for children on the spectrum, or one set up for children with developmental delays or learning difficulties.
 These schools usually have a smaller number of children and a lower teacher to pupil ratio.

 Most parents ideally want their children to attend mainstream school if possible, but some prefer the perceived greater shelter and individualized attention their child can get in a special school.
 There are pluses and minuses for each choice.

-It feels more normalizing to choose a mainstream school but the risks are that your child can “get lost in a big crowd” and not have his/her needs met unless that school is very well resourced and has special expertise in educating and caring for children with an ASD.
+It feels more normalizing to choose a mainstream school but the risks are that your child can “get lost in a big crowd” and not have his/her needs met unless that school is very well resourced and has special expertise in educating and caring for children on the spectrum.
 There are relatively few of these and placements can break down if the child has behavioural issues and is very isolated.

 In both settings teacher burden is high and family stress can be constant as they and the child struggle to cope with a complex environment.

 - insufficient school funding to provide for the needs of all children, and especially for children who require lots of 1 to 1 help

 - bullying, which can be a problem especially for vulnerable children